aditya-petety/random-order-fat-tree/README.md

 For symmetric instance with greedy algorithm over the load of vertices, run "python lb_symmetric_instance.py" in the terminal.
 By default it runs for 1000 iterations and 2^20 nodes.
 To change the number of nodes to 2^k replace depth in line 8 by value of k.
 To run a different number of iterations, edit line 9.

+The output shows the current iteration number and the frequence of makespan over the iterations.